sagmoen/final-assignment-sagmoen/README.md

 # final-assignment
-In this final assignment i have tried to solve the AcceccViz exercise.
+In this final assignment i have tried to solve the AccessViz exercise.
 I did not manange all parts of it.
 For each part of the code I have written markdown cells with explanations of what the code is supposed to do, and what did not not work to well.
 At some parts I also have some code in the markdown cells, which did not work in the code script.
 This is to show what I have been thinking.

 The code, notebooks and documentatation is created in a private repository.
 I got tipsed that the easiest way to solve this is to post the link to the repsoitory is here.
 The link to the repsoitory is: https://github.com/sagmoen/final-assignment-sagmoen.